The role of the

 players to achieve a desired outcome - to win the game.

-The three models and how they relate
+The three models and how

 to the community of the service